 This recipe is great for Meat Free Mondays, but it’s a regular in my recipe repertoire any day of the week.The puy lentils in this are a good source of protein and very filling – but they also mimic the texture of meat mince which would normally be the staple of a good, hearty chilli.

 I promise you won’t miss the meat at all.

 - 2-3 cloves garlic

-- A dash (or more) of red wine
+- A dash (or more) of vegan red wine

 In a large pan, fry the onion and garlic until softened.
 I like to sprinkle 1 tsp of chilli powder over the onions as they soften.
 Once browned, add the pepper (chopped into small pieces) and fry, then the chopped tomatoes.

-Add the rest of the spices, the wine, the Worcester sauce, the chipotle ketchup (as well as the Hangfire Espresso sauce, I also like this bourbon one from Tabasco).
-Simmer for 10 mins, then add the kidney beans, and the pouch of cooked puy lentils – and stir through.
+Add the rest of the spices, the wine, the Worcester sauce, the ketchup (if using).
+Simmer for 10 mins, then add the kidney beans, the stock and the washed puy lentils – and stir through.
 Simmer for another 10 mins until the sauce is reduced.

 You can serve this immediately with brown rice, tacos, nachos or on a jacket potato – you could also add jalapeños, homemade guacamole or slices of avocado.

 Alternatively, transfer everything to a slow cooker and let it simmer for a few hours on a low heat to let all of the flavours really develop.